 Just down the street is another new find, the Talavera Restaurant at Tres Fuentes Boutique Hotel.
 This is a lovely restaurant overlooking the beautiful garden and grounds.
 On my first trip, I went for Sunday brunch and enjoyed a tasty omelette, fruit plate and latte.
 I went back again for my second Sunday brunch, which in addition to a buffet, they had an excellent band playing music on the lawn.
 Just like Antigua Villa Santa Monica and Restaurante el Parque, this is a perfect spot for brunch on a busy weekend when Centro is crowded.

 Recently they have been offering dinner along with music performances.
 I went for the first time and loved the food and the concert with music from Frank Sinatra to Elvis.
 Check their website for the schedule which tends to happen on Thursday evenings and Sunday afternoon.
 It is fun experience.
 I have been back several more times.

 Hacienda el Sanctuario: This boutique hotel at Terraplén 42 has a restaurant on a lovely patio.
 It is the perfect spot for breakfast or brunch.
 They often have a buffet on Sunday.
 I was just there with a local friend and had a very good brunch with great service.
 It is decorated with beautiful pieces of Mexican folk art from the states of Michoacán, Oaxaca, Chiapas and Guanajuato.

 Belmond’s other restaurant is Andanza.
 It is open for breakfast, lunch and dinner.
 I always enjoy the colonial setting.
 I had been several times in the past, but recently went back for dinner with my new neighbors.
 I really enjoyed my meal!
 Since I was there last, they have a new and talented chef who is in process of redoing all menus.
 Their Blue Bar is also a great spot to grab a drink.
 They offer live music twice weekly in the courtyard. in 2023 they opened the new rooftop bar, Tunki Rooftop by Handshake.
-These are in their downtown location Hospicio #35.
+These are in their downtown location at Hospicio #35.